fhereygers/CML_LLM_PEFT/README.md

-# Fine-Tuning a foundation model for multiple tasks (with QLoRA)
+# Fine-Tuning a Foundation Model for Multiple Tasks (with QLoRA)

 This repository demonstrates how to use [PEFT](https://huggingface.co/blog/peft) (Parameter-Efficient Fine-Tuning) and distribution techniques to fine-tune open source LLM (Large Language Model) for downstream language tasks.